 - 158. In connection with the release of the third quarter results, Alta Mesa also announced its CFO, Michael McCabe, was retiring. - 159.
 Following the announcement of the Company's third quarter results, Alta Mesa's share price fell nearly 15% from \$2.82 per common share at close on November 13, 2018 to \$2.40 per common share at close on November 14, 2018.
 The Company's share price fell an additional 5% to close at \$2.29 per share on November 15, 2018. - 160.
-Approximately one month later, in December 2018, Alta Mesa announced the sudden resignation its CEO, Defendant Chappelle, as well as its Vice President and COO of Upstream, Michael Ellis. - ineffective internal control over financial reporting due to an identified material weakness in both the design of its controls and the execution of its control procedures."
+Approximately one month later, in December 2018, Alta Mesa announced the sudden resignation its CEO, Defendant Chappelle, as well as its Vice President and COO of Upstream, Michael Ellis. - 161.
+On February 25, 2019, the Company announced in a press release that it "had an ineffective internal control over financial reporting due to an identified material weakness in both the design of its controls and the execution of its control procedures."
 The Company further disclosed it "expect[ed] to record material, non-cash asset impairment charges" of approximately \$3.1 billion (approximately \$2.0 billion for the upstream segment and \$1.1 billion for the midstream segment).
 In other words, Alta Mesa took a \$3.1 billion write down less than twelve months after the Business Combination that was valued at \$3.8 billion, all but conceding the acquired assets were nearly worthless.
 Alta Mesa also announced that as a result of the material weaknesses, it would be filing a Form 12b-25, Notification of Late Filing, indicating a delay in the filing of its Annual Report. - 162.
 Moreover, the Company announced on February 25, 2019 that it "entered 2019 with six rigs actively working but reduced the active reg count to zero by the end of January."
 Alta